Gaurish-Maheshwari/product-catalog-api/README.md

 This method runs the backend API inside a Docker container.

+* Run this command in Terminal to get the image : docker pull cryptic25/products-api

+OR

 1. Build the Docker Image:
 From the project root, run: